 All new examiners must attend a training day prior to commencing their first exam.
 In addition, they are expected to attend for the May exam immediately following their appointment and prior to commencing their term.
-New examiners are also mentored in their first week of carrying out exam assessments and they must also complete equality & diversity training.
 These measures are designed to ensure new examiners are well prepared for their first year of examining.

-During their probationary year, new examiners are paired with experienced examiners to ensure they are familiar with the process.
-Videos are taken during both examining weeks and experienced examiners audit their performance.
+During their probationary year, new examiners are paired with senior examiners to ensure they are familiar with the process.
+Videos are taken during both examining weeks and senior examiners audit their performance.
 This data, along with the videos, is discussed at an appraisal at the end of their first year to give them an opportunity to reflect on their progress, formally discuss any issues they may have and discuss future contribution to the exam.

-In 2018, 14 new examiners joined the board of examiners all of whom successfully completed their probationary year
+In 2016 10 new examiners joined the board of examiners all of whom successfully completed their probationary year